Random Forest Estimation of the Ordered Choice Model: Ordered Forest Estimator

-}} where for the marginal effects at the mean of the covariates the weights $\tilde{w}_{i,m}(x^{kU}x^{kL})$ and the scaling factor $1/(x^{kU}-x^{kL})^2$ are evaluated at the respective sample means, whereas for the mean marginal effects the average of the weights $\frac{1}{N} \sum^{N}_{i=1} \tilde{w}_{i,m}(x^{kU}x^{kL})$ and of the scaling factor $1/(\frac{1}{N} \sum^{N}_{i=1}(x^{kU}-x^{kL}))^2$ is used.
+}}\\ where for the marginal effects at the mean of the covariates the weights $\tilde{w}_{i,m}(x^{kU}x^{kL})$ and the scaling factor $1/(x^{kU}-x^{kL})^2$ are evaluated at the respective sample means, whereas for the mean marginal effects the average of the weights $\frac{1}{N} \sum^{N}_{i=1} \tilde{w}_{i,m}(x^{kU}x^{kL})$ and of the scaling factor $1/\big(\frac{1}{N} \sum^{N}_{i=1}(x^{kU}-x^{kL})\big)^2$ is used.
 Notice also the fact that the scaling factor drops out in the case of categorical covariates.
-According to the simulation study in \textcite{Lechner2019} the weight-based inference in case of modified causal forests tends to be rather conservative for the individual effects and rather accurate for aggregate effects.
-The results from the here conducted empirical applications resemble this pattern where inference for the marginal effects at the mean of the covariates is more conservative in comparison to inference for the mean marginal effects throughout all datasets (see Appendix \ref{AppendixME}).
+According to the simulation study in \textcite{Lechner2019} the weight-based inference in case of the Modified Causal Forests tends to be rather conservative for the individual effects and rather accurate for aggregate effects.
+The results from the here conducted empirical application resemble this pattern where inference for the marginal effects at the mean of the covariates is more conservative in comparison to inference for the mean marginal effects (see \ul{also} Appendix \ref{AppendixME} \ul{for a comparison}).